VinEdw/mini-python-scripts/README.md

 ## folder_maker

 This script makes folders in the current working directory based on the names in a list of strings.
 It does not support nested folders though.

+## improved_euler_method

+This script uses improved Euler method to approximate a solution to the given first order differential equation on the chosen interval.

 ## morse_translator